Message from President

 I am Masato Yamaguchi, the founder of WSO.
 I would like to explain the motivation and purpose of the establishment of WSO.

-Profile: Masahito Yamaguchi
+About President: Masahito Yamaguchi